AI vs. Supply Chain Security: Learn how to defend your code. Save your seat.

 1. Unified Coverage Across Build-to-Runtime

-• Cut fragmented tool use and centralise visibility.
+• Cut fragmented tool use and centralize visibility.

 2. Deep CI/CD Integration

-Security checks should run across the pipeline code → build → deploy to stop issues early instead of reacting post-release.
+Security checks should run across the pipeline code, then build, and then deploy to stop issues early instead of reacting post-release.

 • CI/CD pipelines catch and block unsafe container images before deployment.